EPCompSci/ios-portfolio-Underdoneboar4/README.md

 2018-2019 Portfolio for Blake Branvold

 ### About Me (Not an App)
-My name is Blake Branvold, and this is my portfolio of everything I made in my 2018-2019 iOS class at Eden Prairie High School.
-You can download everything at once (excluding two projects too large to fit, Eggs with Legs and EPHS) by downloading this portfolio, or you can view my projects individually by going to the links located below.
-Thank you for taking the time out of your day to look through some of my work.
+My name is Blake Branvold, and this is my portfolio of everything I made in my 2018-2019 (and 2019-2020) iOS and Advanced iOS Development classes at Eden Prairie High School.
+You can download everything at once (excluding projects too large to fit) by downloading this portfolio, or you can view my projects individually by going to the links located below.
+Thank you for looking through some of my work as a high schooler.

 ### About Blake Branvold
 [About Blake Branvold](https://github.com/Underdoneboar4/About-Blake-Branvold)